Bring home rewards (and coupons) in the myPurina app.Download App

 Here are a few ways to give your cat a pill without getting bitten or scratched:

-Give Your Cat Medication with Food
+Give Your Cat Medication With Food

 If the medication can be given with food, the easiest way to give your cat a pill is to hide it in something she loves to eat.
 The best foods to hide cat pills in are ones your cat really likes.
 This might include tuna, wet cat food, especially paté-style Fancy Feast, treats, plain chicken or turkey baby food, and edible pill wrap.
 Just make sure the food doesn’t contain garlic or onions, and check with your vet to make sure the medicine you are giving your cat is compatible with the treat you’re hiding it in.